-Accessibility of this Guide
+Accessibility of this guide

-The accessibility team from DG ITEC of the European Parliament has made this PDF guide accessible.
+The DG ITEC accessibility team at the European Parliament has made this PDF guide accessible.
 It should be compatible with most assistive technologies.

 Please contact us at itec.accessibility@europarl.europa.eu if you encounter any accessibility issues.